What is an Employee Referral?

 - 69% of companies offer cash bonuses that fall between $1,000 — $5,000.
 (Source: Meritage Talent Solutions)

-- Almost 70% of companies offer between $1,000 and $5,000 in cash incentives for staff members who are able to refer qualified candidates.
+- Almost 70% of companies offer between $1,000 and $5,000 in cash incentives for staff members who can refer to qualified candidates.
 (Source: Meritage)

 - Employee referrals can save organizations $3,000 or more per hire (Source: Recruiter)